-Using the top 600 gene expression features of the signature as the input for structural causal modeling, we derived a causal network that uncovered five putative driver genes: RAB10, MCEMP1, MS4A4A, GCLM and ADAM9.
-RAB10 (Ras-related protein Rab-10) is a small GTPase that regulates macropinocytosis in phagocytes (63), which is a mechanism that has been suggested to be involved in the entry of SARS-CoV-2 into respiratory epithelial cells (64).
+Using the top 600 gene expression features of the signature as the input for SCM, we derived a causal network that uncovered five putative driver genes: RAB10, MCEMP1, MS4A4A, GCLM, and ADAM9.
+RAB10 (Ras-related protein Rab-10) is a small guanosine triphosphatase that regulates macropinocytosis in phagocytes (63), which is a mechanism that has been suggested to be involved in the entry of SARS-CoV-2 into respiratory epithelial cells (64).
 MCEMP1 (mast cell expressed membrane protein 1) is a membrane protein specifically associated with lung mast cells, and decreasing the expression of this protein has been shown to reduce inflammation in septic mice (65, 66).
-MS4A4A (a member of the membranespanning, four domain family, subfamily A) is a surface marker for M2 macrophages that mediates immune responses in pathogen clearance (67) and regulates arginase 1 induction during macrophage polarization and lung inflammation in mice (68).
-GCLM (glutamatecysteine ligase modifier subunit) is the first rate-limiting enzyme of glutathione synthesis and has been linked to severe COVID-19 (68).
+MS4A4A (a member of the membrane-spanning, four domain family, subfamily A) is a surface marker for M2 macrophages that mediates immune responses in pathogen clearance (67) and regulates arginase 1 induction during macrophage polarization and lung inflammation in mice (68).
+GCLM (glutamate-cysteine ligase modifier subunit) is the first rate-limiting enzyme of glutathione synthesis and has been linked to severe COVID-19 (68).
 Although these four genes are all good candidates that can at least partially explain the severity of the disease, we focused our functional validations on ADAM9, which represented, from an in silico standpoint, the most promising driver gene.
-The confirmed up-regulation of ADAM9 at the RNA and protein levels in critical patients, which might partly be linked to pre-stored ADAM9 release by neutrophils (69), the increased metalloprotease activity in these same patients, and our ex vivo validation of its effect on viral uptake and replication are strong arguments supporting the targeting of this protein as a potential therapeutic strategy for the treatment or prevention of critical COVID-19.
-In vitro, we found that ADAM9 dramatically affects viral uptake or replication.
-The inhibition of this presumed mechanism of action of ADAM9 might represent a target for the treatment SARS-CoV-2 or other viral infections.
-Moreover, therapies that block viral uptake rather than host receptor binding are more likely to be variantindependent, a known virological behavior which might, at least partially, compromise current vaccination efforts (70).
+The confirmed up-regulation of ADAM9 at the RNA and protein levels in critical patients, which might partly be linked to prestored ADAM9 release by neutrophils (69), the increased metalloprotease activity in these same patients, and our ex vivo validation of its effect on viral uptake and replication are strong arguments supporting the targeting of this protein as a potential therapeutic strategy for the treatment or prevention of critical COVID-19.
+In vitro, we found that ADAM9 markedly affects viral uptake or replication.
+The inhibition of this presumed mechanism of action of ADAM9 might represent a target for the treatment of SARS-CoV-2 or other viral infections.
+Moreover, therapies that block viral uptake rather than host receptor binding are more likely to be variant independent, a known virological behavior that might, at least partially, compromise current vaccination efforts (70).

-Due to its implication in tumor progression and metastasis, ADAM9 is currently being tested as a target of antibody-drug-conjugate therapy for solid tumors (71).
-A repurposing strategy using ADAM9-blocking antibodies for the treatment of critical COVID-19 patients could therefore be envisioned.
+Because of its implication in tumor progression and metastasis, ADAM9 is currently being tested as a target of antibody-drug conjugate therapy for solid tumors (71).
+A repurposing strategy using ADAM9-blocking antibodies for the treatment of critical patients with COVID-19 could therefore be envisioned.
 Alternatively, other therapeutic agents to reduce the ADAM9 concentration or activity could be pursued.

 Our study has several limitations.
-Based on the present experimental results, we cannot conclude yet as to the molecular mechanism linking ADAM9 and viral uptake or replication.
-The predictive performance of ADAM9 as diagnostic marker for disease severity, as well as therapeutic target has to be evaluated in further studies.
-In addition, due to the differences in the first and second patient cohorts, we were unable to fully assess the generalizability of the RNA-seq gene signature found in the first patient cohort to the second patient cohort.
-Finally, we did not test the silencing of ADAM9 on various SARS-CoV-2 variants.
+On the basis of the present experimental results, we cannot conclude yet as to the molecular mechanism linking ADAM9 and viral uptake or replication.
+The predictive performance of ADAM9 as a diagnostic marker for disease severity and as a therapeutic target has to be evaluated in further studies.
+In addition, because of the differences in the first and second patient cohorts, we were unable to fully assess the generalizability of the RNA-seq gene signature found in the first patient cohort to the second patient cohort.
+Last, we did not test the silencing of ADAM9 on various SARS-CoV-2 variants.